+UPSTREAM COMPANIES:

-UPSTREAM COMPANIES: Depending on their position in the supply chain, upstream companies have significant actual or potential leverage over the actors in the supply chain who can most effectively and most directly mitigate the substantive risks of adverse impacts.
-If upstream companies decide to pursue risk mitigation while continuing trade or temporarily suspending
+Depending on their position in the supply chain, upstream companies have significant actual or potential leverage over the actors in the supply chain who can most effectively and most directly mitigate the substantive risks of adverse impacts.
+If upstream companies decide to pursue risk mitigation while continuing trade or temporarily suspending trade, mitigation efforts should focus on finding ways to constructively engage, as appropriate, with relevant stakeholders with a view to progressively eliminating the adverse impacts within reasonable timescales.

+DOWNSTREAM COMPANIES

-DOWNSTREAM COMPANIES - Depending on their position in the supply chain, downstream companies are encouraged to build and/or exercise their leverage over upstream suppliers who can most effectively and most directly mitigate the risks of adverse impacts.
+Depending on their position in the supply chain, downstream companies are encouraged to build and/or exercise their leverage over upstream suppliers who can most effectively and most directly mitigate the risks of adverse impacts.
 Should downstream companies decide to pursue risk mitigation while continuing trade or temporarily suspending trade, their mitigation efforts should focus on suppliers' value orientation and capability-training to enable them to conduct and improve due diligence performance.
 Companies should encourage their industry membership organisations to develop and implement due diligence capability-training modules in cooperation with relevant international organisations, NGOs, stakeholders and other experts.

-5.3.3 Implement the risk management plan, monitor and track performance of risk mitigation strategies
+5.3.3 Implement the risk management plan, monitor and track performance of risk mitigation strategies.

-- 5.3.3.1 Jointly implement the risk management plan, monitor and track performance of risk mitigation measures in cooperation with stakeholders; - 5.3.3.2 In the process of implementing the risk management plan, if major changes in risks are identified, the risk management plan should be adjusted accordingly; - 5.3.3.3 Cooperate and/or consult with affected stakeholders, local and central governments, upstream companies, international or civil society organizations on the implementation, monitoring, performance tracking and other measures of the risk management plan; - 5.3.3.4 This can be done by establishing or supporting local community-monitoring networks; - 5.3.3.5 Report to designated senior managers and confirm whether the risk management plan needs to be adjusted;
+- 5.3.3.1 Jointly implement the risk management plan, monitor and track performance of risk mitigation measures in cooperation with stakeholders. - 5.3.3.2 In the process of implementing the risk management plan, if major changes in risks are identified, the risk management plan should be adjusted accordingly. - 5.3.3.3 Cooperate and/or consult with affected stakeholders, local and central governments, upstream companies, international or civil society organizations on the implementation, monitoring, performance tracking and other measures of the risk management plan. - 5.3.3.4 This can be done by establishing or supporting local communitymonitoring networks. - 5.3.3.5 Report to designated senior managers and confirm whether the risk management plan needs to be adjusted.

-- 5.3.3.6 The risk management plan includes the identification and management of risks that violate specific national laws and regulations, sanctions, etc., and communicate with specific customers if necessary; - 5.3.3.7 Companies can demonstrate the effectiveness and transparency of the risk management plan according to the following suggestions:

-- a.
-Approval of the management of the company - b.
+- 5.3.3.6 The risk management plan includes the identification and management of risks that violate specific national laws and regulations, sanctions, etc., and communicate with specific customers if necessary. - 5.3.3.7 Companies can demonstrate the effectiveness and transparency of the risk management plan according to the following suggestions: - a.
+Approval of the management of the company; - b.
 The affected stakeholders are involved; - c.
-On-site investigation and monitoring process; - d.
+On-site investigation and monitoring process;

+- d.
 Share the risk management plan with external parties with full consideration of commercial secrets; - e.
-Take additional risk management actions such as temporary suspension, disengaging or strengthening leverage. - 5.3.4 Additional assessment for risks requiring mitigation.
+Take additional risk management actions such as temporary suspension, disengaging or strengthening leverage.

+5.3.4 Additional assessment for risks requiring mitigation.
 Additional assessment can also be carried out after a change of circumstances.